All Episodes

 Tell me when Ferguson, it's exactly Black Lives Matter never existed.

-Black Lives Matter, nobody'd ever heard of it until Ferguson, Missouri, and Michael Brown and Hands Up, Don't Shoot, which didn't happen.
+Black Lives Matter, nobody had ever heard of it until Ferguson, Missouri, and Michael Brown and Hands Up, Don't Shoot, which didn't happen.

-There's video of this massacre in Texas last night with protesters dancing and singing outside the convenience store saying, hands up, don't shoot.
+There's a video of this massacre in Texas last night with protesters dancing and singing outside the convenience store saying, Hands up, don't shoot.

 Now, who's responsible for perpetuating that lie?